kdorff/sfpg/readme.txt

 By default DATA_ROOT points to a directory called _sfpg_data in the same directory where the script is placed.
 If the directory do not exists, the script will try to create it.
 The _sfpg_data directory is by default excluded from the gallery, using the DIR_EXCLUDE option.

-DATA_ROOT should always end with a slash like these examples:
+IMPORTANT: DATA_ROOT should always end with a slash like these examples:

 Example 1: './thumbs/'
 Example 2: $_SERVER['DOCUMENT_ROOT'].'/gallery/thumbs/'